ExpiredTapWater/INF2004-Project-P3A/README.md

-    ├── source/             # Source folder (Put all your codes here) └── CMakeLists.txt  # Update this with whatever new .c file you added └── header.h        # Update this with your function prototypes before calling in main.c └── blink.c         # Simple code to test that everything is working
+    ├── source/             # Source folder (Put all your codes here) └── CMakeLists.txt  # Update this with whatever new .c file you added └── header.h        # Update this with your function prototypes before calling in main.c └── blink.c         # Simple code to test that everything is working (No need to touch)